I’ll tell you who: Ina Garten.

 Ina Garten has published many a recipe for roast chicken, but perhaps none so famous as the one that inspired the gals at Glamour magazine to dub it “Engagement Chicken.”
 See, each time a staffer made it for a beau, the happy couple ended up engaged within weeks, if not hours.
 Swell story, eh?
 We’ve made that reputedly romantic recipe.
 It’s lovely, lemony, and quite similar to this recipe—perhaps even a riff on it.
 But quite honestly?
 If we had to choose, the chicken recipe from our beloved Barefoot Contessa that we’d want to spend the rest of our lives making is the one on this page.
 We call it Commitment Chicken.

-Lemon Chicken with Croutons Recipe
+Ina Garten's Lemon Chicken Recipe

 - Quick Glance

 - One 4- to 5-pound roasting chicken

 - 6 cups bread cubes, each 3/4 inch thick, from a baguette, boule, or other artisanal loaf

 - 2 tablespoons olive oil, plus more for the onions

 - 1/2 teaspoon kosher or sea salt, plus more to taste

 - 1/4 teaspoon freshly ground black pepper, plus more to taste

 - 1. Preheat the oven to 425°F (218°C).